A Novel Method to Constrain Tidal Quality Factor from A Non-synchronized Exoplanetary System: Discussion

 From equation (\ref{eq:result_Q}), we obtain the dependency of the lower limit of $Q'$, which corresponds to the right-hand side of equation (\ref{eq:result_Q}), on $\omega_\mathrm{tide}$ and $q$ in Figure \ref{fig:Qmin_dependence}.
 Supposing that the constraint derived from the NGTS-10 system can be extrapolated to synchronized systems with $\omega_\mathrm{tide}\approx 0$, we verify the tidal properties for different $q$ values in comparison to observed tendencies in synchronized systems on the basis of Figure \ref{fig:Qmin_dependence}.

 Let us begin the discussion with the case of positive $q$, described by redder lines in Figure \ref{fig:Qmin_dependence}.
 In this case, the tidal torque is suppressed as a system approaches co-rotation ($\omega_\mathrm{tide}=0 \, \mathrm{d^{-1}}$).
 Then, the tidal interaction in a synchronized system, which satisfies $Q' \gtrsim 10^{8.5}$, is weak enough to be negligible.
-This tidal properties cannot explain observed synchronized systems with low eccentricity and low inclination \citep[e.g.,][see also Section \ref{sec:Introduction}]{Albrecht2012ApJ}.
-In order to solve this inconsistency, we should consider alternative tidal mechanisms, which work for a synchronized system effectively, in addition to the tidal interaction with $q>0$ constrained by the NGTS-10 system.
-For example, the dynamical tide through the inertial wave is considered to be a reliable mechanism \citep[e.g.,][]{Mathis2015AA}.
+This tidal properties cannot explain observed synchronized systems with low inclination \citep[e.g.,][see also Section \ref{sec:Introduction}]{Albrecht2012ApJ, Albrecht2022PASP}.
+In order to solve this inconsistency, we should consider alternative tidal mechanisms, which work for a synchronized system effectively, in addition to the weak tidal interaction with $q>0$ constrained by the NGTS-10 system.
+For example, the dynamical tide through the inertial wave is considered to be a possible mechanism \citep[e.g.,][]{Mathis2015AA}.

 On the other hand, the case of negative $q$, which is described by bluer lines in Figure \ref{fig:Qmin_dependence}, expects a strong tidal interaction in a synchronized system.
 Therefore, it is not necessary to consider additional effects in this case.
 Examples of tidal mechanism with negative $q$ include the resonance locking, which satisfies our constraint (Figure \ref{fig:result_NGTS10}).
+Therefore, it can be a plausible tidal mechanism if further theoretical examination shows that the resonance locking mechanism is also valid for Jovian planets (see also Appendix \ref{app:tide_theory}).

-Long-term observations of the shift in transit timing \citep[e.g.,][]{Ivshina2022ApJS} are a powerful tool to pin down the constraint on the tidal interaction working in synchronized systems.
+Long-term observations of the shift in transit timing \citep[e.g.,][]{Ivshina2022ApJS, Adams2024arXiv} are a powerful tool to pin down the constraint on the tidal interaction working in synchronized systems.
 Theoretical investigation with self-consistent numerical calculations \citep[e.g.,][]{Ogilvie2014ARAA} is also essential to elucidate the dominant tidal process operating in various types of two-body systems.